Preparing Your Dog for Dog Boarding

 Managing Any Separation Anxiety

-While most dogs restless at first when staying in a new place, excessive whining, pacing, destruction, bathroom issues, or loss of appetite can signal anxiety.
-Some dogs prone to attachment issues may continue these behaviors their entire stay.
+Most dogs feel restless at first in a new place.
+However, signs like excessive whining, pacing, destruction, bathroom issues, or loss of appetite may indicate anxiety.

-If your dog has moderate to severe separation reactions, discuss options with your vet from anti-anxiety medication to specialized training.
-Finding facilities allowing webcam check-ins or bringing familiar scents/toys/bedding also aids comfort.
+If your dog has severe separation anxiety, talk to your vet about options like anti-anxiety medication or specialized training.
+Facilities that offer webcam check-ins or allow familiar scents, toys, and bedding can also help.

 Getting Health Checks Before Your Dog’s Stay